sovity/authority-portal/docs/product/user-documentation/Administration and Support.md

 The Dashboard provides an overview over the current status of central Data Space Components as well as the organization's connectors.
 Also, it is possible to download reports about connectors, data offers and system stability from here.

-_Note_: As the MDS Portal is the instance, which tracks the status of the Data Space Components and connectors, downtimes that occur when the MDS Portal is offline, are not captured.

 ![dashboard](images/administration-and-support/dashboard.png)